sophjane/me/README.md

-### Hi!
+### Hi, I'm Sophie!

-I'm Sophie, welcome to my Github!
+Welcome to my Github 😃

-Here's a few things I've worked with:
+Here's a few things that I've worked with:

 Databases: